 Our supply chains

-SharkNinja sources critical components from China, where our products are manufactured.
+SharkNinja sources critical components from China, where most of our products are manufactured.
 We seek to only deal with reputable suppliers who share our approach to zero-tolerance in respect of human rights including welfare, trafficking and slavery.

 SharkNinja conducts internal social compliance audits with first-tier suppliers.
 These audits include assessing employee labour; workers’ pay, working hours, benefits and rights, in addition to environmental and workplace safety.
 During these audits, randomly selected workers are interviewed to assess their voluntary employment, their employment freedom and ensure they hold identification documentation, along with other legal requirements.